Atharvamhatre149/Atharvamhatre149/README.md

 - 👋 Hi, I’m @Atharvamhatre149
 - 💻 Passionate problem solver and web developer with a focus on MERN stack and data structures and algorithms
 - 🌱 Learning and Growing with MERN Stack and DSA
-- 💬 Continuously learning and seeking opportunities to collaborate on new and exciting projects
+- 💬 Seeking opportunities to collaborate on new and exciting projects
 - 💼 Experience with HTML, CSS, JavaScript, React, Node.js and MongoDB
 - 📚 Always Learning and Adapting to new technologies
 - 📫 Reach me on LinkedIn: https://www.linkedin.com/in/atharva-mhatre-5143b1215/